BreizhZut/GetAndCleanData_Assignment_UCR_HAR/CodeBook.md

 ###Outputs

-We produce two output (ASCII files) for completing this project:
+We produce three output (ASCII files) for completing this project:

 1. `subject_activity.txt`: Contains the subject and activity entries as integer
 1. `mean_X_table_per_subject_activity.txt`: Contains the mean of each processed data per subject and activity
+1.  `assignment_output.txt`: Combines both previous outputs

 ####Formatting